 To support this format, and included as a bonus within the program fee, all participants will be given one year of online access to the DARe DVD material.
 Usually retailing for $650 for each intensive, this is an amazing, unprecedented offer and provides many benefits.

 It is strongly recommended that the program content is viewed prior to attending to allow for a deeper level of teaching and integration of the material.
-DARe 1&2 online viewing will be available from 30th June, 2017.
-DARe 3&4 online viewing will be available from 3oth June, 2018.
+The videos are available for online viewing upon full payment of the tuition fee.

 Why Attend the ‘Live’ Event?